vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 ```

-These prompt is tailored to generate patterns specifically targeting current PhD student names, avoiding names of faculty or alumni.
+These prompt is tailored to generate patterns specifically targeting current graduate student names, avoiding names of faculty or alumni.

 The response from the GPT model is processed to extract the relevant code within code block markers.
 The code is then trimmed after the return statement to ensure functionality.